tizzo/probo.ci/docs/build.md

 The Drupal plugin provides parameters for your build steps if you are using Probo for a Drupal site.

 You can save some shell scripting by using the Drupal Plugin.
+If you are using the Drupal plugin you must declare  `plugin: Drupal` in your `.probo.yaml`

 To use any plugin you must name it first.
 For example:  `plugin: Drupal`.
 You can use both plugins; but you must declare each plugin in your `.probo.yaml` file before its parameters.
 The Drupal plugin parameters can automate your Drupal build by reverting features, run database updates or other build configuration.

 ##### Available Parameters